NatDavies06/Regex-Tutorial-17/gist-template.md

 ## Author

-My name is Nathan Davis, I'm currently a enrolled in the University of Minesota Coding Bootcamp.
-Can't wait to see what the future holds.
+My name is Nathan Davis, and I'm currently enrolled in the University of Minesota Coding Bootcamp.
+I can't wait to see what the future holds!

 Github: